ionic-team/capacitor-site/docs/web.md

 ---
-title: Capacitor Web Documentation
+title: Using Capacitor in a Web Project
+sidebar_label: Getting Started
 description: Web Getting Started
 contributors:
   - mlynch
 ---

-# Using Capacitor in a Web Project

 Capacitor fully supports traditional web and Progressive Web Apps.
 In fact, using Capacitor makes it easy to ship a PWA version of your iOS and Android app store apps with minimal work.